kanmyng/DevOps-Project/01.Essential-Linux-Commands/README.md

     - 'n' to repeat the last search forward.
     - 'N' to repeat the last search backward.
     - 'q' to quit the viewer.
-## iv. 'head' commad - View the first few lines of a file
+## iv. 'head' command - View the first few lines of a file
 The head command shows the first few lines of a file.
 You can specify the number of lines from the command line with an option.

 head command syntax: `head [Option] filename.txt`